American Express travel insurance overview

 Which? members can login to see the results of our analysis.
-If you’re not already a member, you can sign up to a two month trial for Which?
+If you’re not already a member, you can sign up to a one month trial for Which?
 Money for just £1 to access this review and enjoy the benefits of a Which? membership.

 American Express' travel insurance policy: is it good or bad?

 In April 2019, we analysed and rated 22 of the most important elements of around 800 annual and single-trip travel insurance policies, to come up with an overall policy score.

 We assessed how important each individual element is when choosing and using a travel insurance policy, and weighted it accordingly, to calculate our total policy score.
 Each element is given a star rating out of five